andrewchng/kata-machine-python/README.md

-# Kata machine for pratice
+# Kata machine for practice

 ## Todo